KyberNetwork/kyber-pro/docs/tutorial-walkthrough1.md

 ## Next Steps

 That’s it for the walkthrough, hope that’s simple enough!
-In the coming walkthroughs, we will demonstrate advanced features for controling your quotes and optimize your on-chain market making.
+In the coming [walkthroughs](docs/tutorial-walkthrough1.md), we will demonstrate advanced features for controling your quotes and optimize your on-chain market making.

-Links will appear here when ready!